N-Patarov/bgsite_official/README.md

-# Sites.bg
+# izberi.site

-Sites.bg is a website displaying bulgarian websites sorted on categories.
+izberi.site is a website displaying bulgarian websites sorted on categories.
 This way you can easily support bulgarian developers by using their products.